atomantic/antic/README.md

 NOT LIMITED TO LOSS OF FRIENDS OR JOKES BEING RENDERED PASSÉ), EVEN IF THE AUTHOR HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-> Legal aside: This module is released under the MIT license and the above terms are non-binding.
+> Legal aside: This module is released under the ISC license and the above terms are non-binding.